PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 Server-side operation and maintenance require basic use of Linux (or other Unix-like systems) and fundamental concepts like processes, devices, networks, etc. Beginners can refer to the [Linux 101](https://101.lug.ustc.edu.cn/) online notes compiled by the Linux User Association of the University of Science and Technology of China.
 If you want to delve deeper into system operation and maintenance, you can refer to the [Aspects of System Administration](https://stevens.netmeister.org/615/) course.

-Additionally, if you need to learn a specific concept or tool, I recommend a great GitHub project, [DevOps-Guide](https://github.com/Tikam02/DevOps-Guide), which covers a lot of foundational knowledge and tutorials in the operational field, such as Docker, Kubernetes, Linux, CI-CD, GitHub Actions, and more.
+Additionally, if you need to learn a specific concept or tool, I recommend a great GitHub project, [DevOps-Guide](https://github.com/Tikam02/DevOps-Guide), which covers a lot of foundational knowledge and tutorials in the administration field, such as Docker, Kubernetes, Linux, CI-CD, GitHub Actions, and more.

 ## Course Map